-- A written acknowledgement of each deal is sent promptly to the lending or borrowing institution where transactions are done directly with the organisation. - Written confirmation is received and checked against the dealer's records for the transaction. - Any discrepancies are immediately reported to the Head of Finance for resolution. - All transactions placed through brokers are confirmed by a broker note showing details of the loan arranged.
+- A detailed register of all loans and investments is maintained by the Finance Officer (Exchequer Services).
+A written acknowledgement of each deal is sent promptly to the lending or borrowing institution where transactions are done directly with the organisation. - Written confirmation is received and checked against the dealer's records for the transaction. - Any discrepancies are immediately reported to the Head of Finance for resolution. - All transactions placed through brokers are confirmed by a broker note showing details of the loan arranged.
 Written confirmation is received and checked against the dealer's records for the transaction.
 Any discrepancies are immediately reported to the Head of Finance for resolution.